awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/enhanced-data-sharing-program.md

  Benefits of enrolling in EDS include:
 +  It increases the collective number of sales representatives driving awareness and adoption of AWS Marketplace subscriptions for your products\.
 +  It provides incentive and compensation to your sales representatives working with AWS customers and prospects\.
-+  It provides you with customer data to assist in analyzing, growing and compensating sales teams for AWS Marketplace sell\-through\.
++  It provides you with customer data to assist in analyzing, growing, and compensating sales teams for AWS Marketplace sell\-through\.
 +  It fosters a collaborative working relationship between the AWS sales and your sales team to better address customer needs\.

 ## Sales Compensation Report: Contents, Timing, and Delivery<a name="sales-compensation-report-contents-timing-and-delivery"></a>

- The EDS program offers a sales compensation report which provides buyer data \(email domain, AWS account ID, and location\) in conjunction with monthly billed revenue\.
-The sales compensation report is available on the 15th of each month and can be downloaded in the [AWS Marketplace Management Portal \(AMMP\)](https://aws.amazon.com/marketplace/management/reports/) or by using the [AWS Marketplace Commerce Analytics Service \(CAS\) API](https://aws.amazon.com/marketplace/management/cas/enroll)\.
+ The EDS program offers a sales compensation report that provides buyer data \(email domain, AWS account ID, and location\) with monthly billed revenue\.
+The sales compensation report is available on the fifteenth of each month and can be downloaded in the [AWS Marketplace Management Portal \(AMMP\)](https://aws.amazon.com/marketplace/management/reports/) or by using the [AWS Marketplace Commerce Analytics Service \(CAS\) API](https://aws.amazon.com/marketplace/management/cas/enroll)\.

  In addition, sellers that are enrolled in EDS automatically receive additional buyer data columns including email domain, AWS account ID, and location across their key seller reports\.

 **Information provided includes**
 +  The Daily Business Report \(available every 24 hours\)
-+  The Monthly Billed Revenue Report \(available on the 15th of each month\)
++  The Monthly Billed Revenue Report \(available on the fifteenth of each month\)
-+  The Disbursement Report \(available monthly between the 10th and 13th of the month, depending on the seller\)
++  The Disbursement Report \(available monthly between the tenth and thirteenth of the month, depending on the seller\)

  By adding sales compensation data to your normal reports, the EDS program enables you to compensate your team on a daily basis, at the time of disbursement, or at the time of billing\.
-If you compensate your team based on the Daily Business Report, please note that this report reflects estimated usage\.
+If you compensate your team based on the Daily Business Report, note that this report reflects estimated usage\.

 ### Sales Compensation Report Contents<a name="sales-compensation-report-contents"></a>